tcpipuk/mcp-server/docs/web.md

 | To     | Markdown  |
 ```

-### Raw Mode (mode = "raw")
+### Links Mode

-- Fetches the URL and returns its full, unprocessed content.
-- No attempts are made to clean up or reformat the content.
-- Useful when processing non-HTML content (such as JSON, XML, or code) or when extraction fails.

-### Link Processing (mode = "links")

-- Fetches the URL and parses the returned HTML using BeautifulSoup (with SoupStrainer for `<a>` tags).
+This mode helps navigate through websites by extracting and processing links:

+- Finds all links on the page
-- Converts relative URLs to absolute URLs based on the provided URL.
+- Converts relative URLs to absolute ones
+- Shows which text was used for each link
+- Orders links by how often they appear
-- Filters out external domains, JavaScript links, and anchor-only references.
+- Filters out external sites and JavaScript links
-- Orders the links by frequency of appearance and preserves the anchor text from the first occurrence.
-- The `max_length` parameter is applied such that complete output lines are added until the limit
-  is reached.

-Example output (with default behavior):
+- Preserves the first anchor text found for each link
+- Handles both relative and absolute URLs safely

+Example output:

 ```markdown
 All 45 links found on https://example.com